Skip to content

 SDC Project Budget

-Some of the investment has already been spent by the council to start to de-risk the project, in particular the design of and planning application for the infrastructure for the Port and the demolition of the buildings across the site, which enabled the council to be in a position to tender the scheme, making it more attractive to developers, where a previous attempt to market had failed.
+Some of the investment has already been spent by the council to start to de-risk the project, in particular the design of and planning application for the infrastructure for the Port and the demolition of the buildings across the site, which enabled the council to be in a position to tender the scheme, making it more attractive to developers.
 The purchase of The Ship Inn pub forms part of this expenditure and supports the next stage of the project when the canal is connected to Gough’s Orchard lock.
 The Council also expects to retain the freehold interest in Brimscombe Port Mill (the whole site having previously been owned by SVCC), worth over £1m.

 Net rental income will continue to accrue as the Port Mill remains in SDC’s ownership until the end of the project, after which the income will no longer need to be ring-fenced.